jonnonz1/nz-statute-book/acts/public/1999/nuclear-test-ban-act-1999.md

 ### 10 Clarification inspections
 (1) This section applies if another State Party, without having made a request for an on-site inspection under paragraph 34 of Article IV of the Treaty, requests New Zealand to clarify, either directly or through the Organization, whether or not at a place in New Zealand there has been non-compliance with Article I of the Treaty.
-(2) If this section applies, a member of the police may enter the place and conduct an inspection (a clarification inspection) of the place.
+(2) If this section applies, a constable may enter the place and conduct an inspection (a clarification inspection) of the place.
 (3) For the purposes of subsection (2),—
   (a) sections 17 and 19 apply (with necessary modification) as if the clarification inspection were an on-site inspection; and
-  (b) the member of the police has the functions contemplated, and the powers provided for, in the Treaty for on-site inspections by an international inspector.
+  (b) the constable has the functions contemplated, and the powers provided for, in the Treaty for on-site inspections by an international inspector.

 ## Part 5 — On-site inspections

-**Purpose of this part**
+**Purpose of this Part**

 ### 11 Purpose of this Part
 The purpose of this Part is to facilitate on-site inspections under the Treaty by—